AWARD WINNING RAW DOG FOOD & DOG SUPPLEMENTS

 Visit the vet

-They may also recommend things like itch powder for dogs, medicated shampoo, or something similar if the cause can’t immediately be identified, allowing your dog a little relief in the meantime.
+They may also recommend medicated shampoo, or something similar if the cause can’t immediately be identified, allowing your dog a little relief in the meantime.

 Change their diet

-While some dog owners wonder if raw dog food can cause itching or report their dog being itchy on raw food, this is more likely due to a certain protein intolerance than the actual raw diet itself.
-In this case, an elimination diet would help pinpoint the pesky protein that is causing the issue.
+While some dog owners wonder if raw dog food can cause itching or report their dog being itchy on raw food, this is more likely due to a certain protein intolerance or starchy vegetable content than the actual raw diet itself.
+In this case, a dog elimination diet would help pinpoint the pesky protein or other ingredient that is causing the issue.

 Natural remedies